 Mission and Scope of Work

-The mission of Internal Audit is to provide independent, objective assurance and consulting services designed to add value and improve the organization’s operations.
-It helps the organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+The mission of Internal Audit is to provide independent, objective assurance and consulting services designed to add value to and strengthen the management of the Board of Regents and its institutions.
+Bringing a systematic, disciplined approach to evaluating and improving the effectiveness of risk management, control, and governance processes, Internal Audit helps the organization achieve its objectives.

-The scope of work of Internal Audit is to determine whether the organization’s risk management, control, and governance processes, as designed and represented by management, is adequate and functioning in a manner to ensure:
+The scope of work of Internal Audit encompasses, but is not limited to the examination and evaluation of the adequacy and effectiveness of the organization's risk management, internal controls, and governance processes, as designed and represented by management in a manner to ensure:

 - Risks are appropriately identified and managed.